-In this subsection, we describe a method to enhance crystallization into the alternating pattern of grains shown in the inset to Fig. 4, and implement it in numerical simulations.
-We consider mixtures of $N_L = 21$ disks with diameter $\sigma$ and $N_S = 9$ disks with the same size and mass of the others, but they possess small circular knobs symmetrically placed around their perimeter.
-(See Fig. 16.)
-The knobs have diameter $\sigma_k = (2\sqrt{3}/3 - 1)\sigma$ and the angular separation between the knobs is $2\pi/n$ , where n = 0, 3, and 6 gives the number of knobs.
-The size and spacing of the knobs is chosen so that they fit within the instertices of the circular grains without knobs arranged on a hexagonal lattice.
-The knobs will only fit within the interstices when they are surrounded by grains without knobs.
-(See Fig. 17.)
-Thus, in mixtures of grains with and without knobs, there is an effective repulsion between grains with knobs that enhances crystallization into the alternating pattern in the inset of Fig. 4.
+In this subsection, we describe a method to enhance crystallization into the alternating pattern of grains shown in the inset to Fig. 4, implement it in numerical simulations, and provide an estimate for how long it would take to generate the alternating disk pattern in experiments.
+We consider mixtures of $N_L = 21$ disks with diameter σ and $N_S = 9$ disks with the same size and mass of the others, but they possess small circular knobs symmetrically placed around their perimeter (see Fig. 16).
+The knobs have diameter $\sigma_k = (2\sqrt{3}/3 - 1)\sigma$ and the angular separation between the knobs is $2\pi/n$, where n = 0, 3, and 6 gives the number of knobs.
+The size and spacing of the knobs is chosen so that they fit within the interstices of the circular grains without knobs arranged on a hexagonal lattice.
+The knobs will only fit within the interstices when they are surrounded by grains without knobs